 This is an advanced reading course for students who already have at least an intermediate knowledge of Hindi or Urdu.
 Students familiar only with Hindi or with colloquial Urdu may also join.
-An "Introduction to written Urdu" is held in MT Weeks 1-3.
+An "Introduction to written Urdu" is held in MT weeks 1-3.
 The early classes will be adapted for students' different levels of starting ability.

 In this course, we read several classics of modern Urdu literature - mostly short stories but we also introduce novel excerpts, drama and poetry.
-Students will be given a glossary and will also be required to write about and participate in the discussion of the literary pieces.
-This is primarily a reading course but we also practice speaking and writing.
+Students will be given a glossary and will also be required to write about and participate in discussion of the literary pieces.
+This is primarily a reading course but we also practise speaking and writing.
 The course runs for all three terms of the academic year.
-The classes take place on Thursdays 11.00am-1.00pm in MT and HT and Weeks 4-8 only of Trinity Term as well as Tuesdays 10-11 in Weeks 4-8 of Trinity Term (with additional classes on Wednesdays 10.00-11.00 am in Weeks 1-3 of MT for those unfamiliar with the script).
+The classes take place on Thursdays 11.00am-1.00pm in MT and HT and weeks 4-8 only of Trinity term as well as Tuesdays 10-11 in weeks 4-8 of Trinity term (with additional classes on Wednesdays 10.00-11.00 am in weeks 1-3 of MT for those unfamiliar with the script).
 Total contact hours are therefore 2 hours per week in MT and HT (with an additional 1 hour x 3 weeks for those new to the script) which equates to 16 hours per term (19 hours per term in MT for those new to the script) and 3 hours per week x 5 weeks in TT (or 15 hours per term).
+Classes take place at the Oriental Institute.